PMelch/UnityUiTestSample/README.md

 - Gherkin feature files in `Python/features`
 - step implementations in `Python/features/steps`
 - C# implementations of custom test hooks in `Assets/Scripts/uitest/UiTestInterface.cs`
+- TestingStart scene in `Assets/Scenes/TestingStart.unity`.
+  This scene is the starting point for all tests.
+If you need to setup global mocks, data models or other things that should be available in all tests, you can do it here.

+- BeforeEachTest scene in `Assets/Scenes/BeforeEachTest.unity`.
+  This scene is loaded before each test scenario.
+In this scene, make sure that no leftover state from previous tests is present.

+## State bleeding
+A test state refers to the specific environment or conditions necessary for a test to execute correctly.
+It can involve factors like data in models, files, or application objects.

+State bleeding occurs when the state of one test affects subsequent tests, potentially leading to incorrect results.

+To prevent this, it's crucial to reset the state before each test.
+This can be achieved using the BeforeEachTest scene, which allows you to execute code that establishes a clean slate for each test, ensuring accurate and reliable results.